qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 language.

 Python plugins are listed together with C++ plugins in QGIS plugin manager.
-They're being searched for in these paths:
+They are searched for in these paths:

     * UNIX/Mac: :file:`~/.qgis/python/plugins` and :file:`(qgis_prefix)/share/qgis/python/plugins`
     * Windows: :file:`~/.qgis/python/plugins` and :file:`(qgis_prefix)/python/plugins`

 Home directory (denoted by above :file:`~`) on Windows is usually something like :file:`C:\\Documents and Settings\\(user)` (on Windows XP or earlier) or :file:`C:\\Users\\(user)`.
-Since Quantum GIS is using Python 2.7, subdirectories of these paths have to contain an __init__.py fily to be considered Python packages that can be imported as plugins.
+Since Quantum GIS is using Python 2.7, subdirectories of these paths have to contain an __init__.py file to be considered Python packages that can be imported as plugins.

 Steps: